Michael Lorenzen

-Michael Clifton Lorenzen (born January 4, 1992) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Los Angeles Angels, Detroit Tigers, Philadelphia Phillies, Texas Rangers, and Kansas City Royals.
+Michael Clifton Lorenzen (born January 4, 1992) is an American professional baseball pitcher who is currently a free agent.
+He has previously played in MLB for the Cincinnati Reds, Los Angeles Angels, Detroit Tigers, Philadelphia Phillies, Texas Rangers, Kansas City Royals, Colorado Rockies, and Toronto Blue Jays.

 In college baseball, Lorenzen was a pitcher and outfielder for the Cal State Fullerton Titans.
 The Reds selected Lorenzen in the first round of the 2013 MLB draft, and he made his MLB debut with the Reds in 2015.
 Lorenzen signed with the Los Angeles Angels for the 2022 season and with the Tigers before the 2023 season.
 He was named an MLB All-Star in 2023.

 The Tigers traded Lorenzen to the Phillies prior to 2023 season trade deadline, where he threw a no-hitter.
 He signed with the Rangers for the 2024 season.

 Education and amateur career

 Lorenzen attended Fullerton Union High School in Fullerton, California, where he played for the school's baseball team.
 He had a batting average above .400 as a freshman.
 The Tampa Bay Rays selected Lorenzen in the seventh round of the 2010 Major League Baseball draft.
 Lorenzen opted not to sign, and instead enrolled at California State University, Fullerton, to play baseball for the Titans.
 In 2012, he was named an All-American and a finalist for the John Olerud Award.
 Lorenzen has also played on the United States national collegiate baseball team.
 In 2012, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.